Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Simulated Data Results

 \subsection{Results}

 This section presents the results of fitting the $16$ simulated lenses with our subhalo scanning pipeline.
-We perform $4$ independent fits to every lens using a Voronoi and Delaunay pixelization with the default $3.5\arcsec$ circular mask and the source-only masks (see \cref{Augment}). \cref{table:DetectSim} shows the inferred $\Delta\,\mathrm{ln}\,\mathcal{L}$ values for every fit to every lens, as well as a column indicating if the different pixelizations meet the subhalo consistency criteria.
-The inferred subhalo locations and masses are also shown for the highest $\Delta\,\mathrm{ln}\,\mathcal{L}$ lens model of the Voronoi source-only fit, with errors quoted at $3\sigma$ confidence intervals.
+We perform $2$ independent fits to every lens using a Voronoi mesh with the default $3.5\arcsec$ circular mask and an annular mask, where the outer and inner radii are chosen to be small whilst still containing all lensed source emission and the lens light subtraction is fixed to the maximum likelihood lens light model inferred using a circular mask. \cref{table:DetectSim} shows the inferred $\Delta\,\mathrm{ln}\,\mathcal{Z}$ values for every lens, and the inferred subhalo locations and masses for the annular mask fits, with errors quoted at $3\sigma$ confidence intervals.